bytes7bytes7/quick_quotes_quill/README.md

 ## Features

-Create your own implementations of `QuillBase`.
-Manage all your quills with `QuillManagerBase`.
-This package has some implementations: `ConsoleQuill`, `SpreadQuillManager` and `AccessQuillManager`.
+Create your own implementations of `Quill`.
+Manage all your quills with `QuillManager`.
+This package has some implementations: `ConsoleQuill`, `FileQuill`, `SpreadQuillManager` and `AccessQuillManager` .

 ## Colors